zenUnicorn/Python-Articles/README.md

 Hello World 👋
 ```

-> **Note**: Some of the articles are in mardown format while others link to personal and popular blogs.
+> **Note**: Some of the articles are in mardown format, while others link to personal and popular blogs.